jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 We have used Terraform for the deploy phase of other system components not featured in this work and plan to migrate SDHPC artifact deployment to Terraform in the future @HashiCorpTerraform2025.

 The separation of build and deploy steps enables us to construct versioned VM binaries that can be used across development, test, and production environments.
-The deploy steps focus on customizations that meet the needs of specific environments, providing late-binding hooks for integration with dev, test, and prod clusters.
+The deploy steps focus on customization to meet the needs of specific environments, providing late-binding hooks for integration with dev, test, and prod clusters.

 (sdhpc-applied)=
 # SDHPC for Data and Cluster Migration